Stock Option Investing - Stock Option Trading Stock Option Newsletter - Stock Option Advice - Learn Options Trading

 Since the investor is buying options there is a net debit to open the position.
 Since the purchased calls and purchased puts are OTM, the net debit is generally less for the Long Strangle than for a Long Straddle position.
 The maximum risk in the positions is equal to the net debit.
 By purchasing both a call and a put, there are both upper and lower break even points.
 A profit is realized on the position if the stock rises above the upper break even (possible unlimited profit potential) or falls below the lower break even (limited profit potential from the lower break even point to zero).

 The Long Strangle is considered a neutral strategy as the investor stands to profit on the position from a movement in either direction.
-The investor is typically not concerned which direction the market heads, as long as the stock falls below the lower break even or above the upper break even.
+With long strangles, the investor is typically not concerned which direction the market heads, as long as the stock falls below the lower break even or above the upper break even.

 Buy the same number of out-of-the-money (OTM) put(s) for the same month.